- 1 Civil Tax Fraud Penalty & the IRS

 The reason is because in addition to monetary penalties, the stigma involved in civil tax has ruined many a reputation for many years to come — which may also impact earning capacity, and can cause significant collateral damage.

 We will summarize the civil tax fraud penalty for you below:

 What is Civil IRS Tax Fraud?

-Tax fraud is the concept that you are intentionally deceiving the IRS by fraudulently filing tax returns, omitting income, intentionally reducing the amount of income, or falsifying deductions.
+Tax fraud occurs when a person seeks to intentionally deceived the IRS by fraudulently filing tax returns, omitting income, intentionally reducing the amount of income, or falsifying deductions.
 This is different than negligently making a mistake, which is not tax fraud.

 Tax fraud comes in all different shapes and sizes, but when it involves foreign or offshore money, the stakes are even higher.

 Because the IRS has a trick up its sleeve.